alvinary/artale/README.md

 Comments are written between double dashes, and can span as many lines as you like.

-They support an embarrasignly small set of characters (just some ascii punctuation and ascii characters - not even ascii digits!)
+They support an embarrasignly small set of characters (just some ASCII punctuation and ASCII characters - not even ASCII digits!)

 Sort declarations have the form `sort <sort name> <number of constants>`, and they ensure there is a sort with the given name, populated by `n` uniform constans (i.e. mere